academic-initiative/documentation/skillsacademy/t3prereqs/readme.md

 https://help.webex.com/en-us/ozygebb/Join-a-Cisco-Webex-Meeting

 ## Step 6: Slack
-You will receive an email from the Slack Messing Tool with details to join the slack channel.
+You will receive an email from the Slack Messaging Tool with details to join the slack channel.
 Follow the instructions to join and introduce yourself to the channel.
 For more information visit: https://slack.com/help/articles/360002034727-gettingstarted-for-guests

 ## Step 7: Mural
 We will be using Mural, a visual collaboration platform, and ask that you please review the first (3) videos provided in the link below: